 Watch this video to see how smart home devices can be hacked:

-Companies also use this data for advertisement purposes.
-For instance, Amazon stated that it does use customer voice recordings gathered by Alexa, a voice assistant, to target relevant ads to their customers on their different platforms.4
+Use Case: Amazon stated that it uses customer voice recordings gathered by Alexa, a voice assistant, to target relevant ads to its customers on its different platforms.5

 Recommended best practice:

 We believe that there is no single solution to this issue.
-The only thing companies can do is to be as transparent as possible and give users the option not to track.
-For instance, Google offers users of its Google Home devices the option of tracking and managing the data the device can and can’t collect.5 In addition, users can limit data collection using the settings option.
+The only thing companies can do is to be as transparent as possible and give users the option not to be tracked.

 Being transparent about data collection and being aware of the country’s policies regarding biometric data collection can save businesses from expensive lawsuits and unethical practices.